alainpham/nxprimer/README.md

 Next steps

  - make first boot unreliant on network connectivity
- - fix thunar daemon not being able to launch st etc..
+ - be able to use blackmagic capture card with the right drivers.

 # silence chime of macbook pro 2007